wangyula47/enpm611_team1_project-application-template/README.md

 With the utility functions provided, you should focus on implementing creative analyses that generate intersting and insightful insights.

+In addition to the utility functions, an example analysis has also been implemented in `example_analysis.py`.
+It illustrates how to use the provided utility functions and how to produce output.

 ## Setup

 To get started, your team should create a fork of this repository.
 Then, every team member should clone your repository to their local computer.